 Children of Richard Adams and Rebecca Davis:

 Richard was admitted to the Congregational Church in Canterbury on 20 Nov 1713.
-[Ref] His widow Mary was baptised in the Congregational Church in Canterbury on 28 May 1733.
-[Ref]
+[Ref, p.
+40]

 6. William Adams was born on 29 Jan 1689/90 in Sudbury.
 He died on 2 Aug.
 1727 in Norwich.
 He married Susannah Woodward.